 \section{Abstract}

-A long-standing Conjecture of S. Negami states that a connected graph has a finite planar cover if and only if it embeds in the projective plane.
-It is known that the Conjecture is equivalent to the fact that \emph{the graph $K_{1,2, 2, 2}$ has no finite planar cover}.
-We prove three theorems showing that the graph $K_{1,2, 2, 2}$ admits no planar cover with certain structural properties, and that the minimal planar cover of $K_{1,2, 2, 2}$ (if it exists) must be $4$-connected.
+A long-standing conjecture of S. Negami states that a connected graph has a finite planar cover if and only if it embeds in the projective plane.
+It is known that the conjecture is equivalent to the claim that \emph{the graph $K_{1,2, 2, 2}$ has no finite planar cover}.
+We prove three theorems showing that $K_{1,2, 2, 2}$ admits no planar cover with certain structural properties, and that a minimal planar cover of $K_{1,2, 2, 2}$ (if it exists) must be $4$-connected.